WYATT ALFR MORGUL

 he occasionally loses himself in his studies/plans.
 He can become oblivious to the world, whether that’s essentially cutting himself off from the world for days; losing track of the hours lost in thought; or locking himself in his study to write pages and pages.
 It wouldn’t be accurate to call him absent-minded, as in many ways he’s highly organized, but it’s noticeable nonetheless.
 It’s partially a by-product of having been essentially alone so long; and partly comes from his status as an outcast and introvert.
 It’s also related to his single-mindedness, which drives him to focus on one thing at a time until he sets it aside to focus completely on another.

 - He has been plotting a coup in Gaothaidh for hundreds of years and it's the most important thing in his life

-- He wishes Amalthea would be resurrected but would (have done) anything in his power to stop it
+- He wished Amalthea would be resurrected even though he would have anything in his power to stop it

 - He’s angry with Amalthea for choosing to marry Felix, even though he insisted she do so, even though he thought it was the right decision, even after everything that happened

 - He would like to protect Felix’s children during their coup (except maybe Rancourt)